Mr & Mrs 420 Returns: Track List

+Release

+The movie was released on the big screens on 15 August 2018.
+It was later available to be streamed on the Chaupal Ott Platform.

 Reception

 The Times of India gave the film a rating of 3.5 out of 5.
 Reviewer Jaspreet Nijher appreciates the direction work of Ksshitij Chaudhary.

 Jasmine Singh of The Tribune also rated the film as 3.5 out of 5.
 Reviewer appreciates the way drug issue is raised in film.
 Reviewer also appreciates the whole cast of the film.
 In last added, "The drug problem in Punjab might take some time to solve but till then the film gives an all new perspective on it, one that can be laughed about without undermining the seriousness of the issue."